schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 This list is by no means exhaustive, but it’s a good place to start. each entry lists the kinds of things a Descriptor might be an advantage or hindrance for, which makes it a handy reference for both players and Narrators.

 Diese Liste ist bei weitem nicht vollständig, aber ein guter Startpunkt.
 Jeder Eintrag listet die Dinge auf, für die ein Deskriptor vor- oder nachteilig sein könnte.
-Dadurch wird die Auflistung zu einer nützlichen referenz für sowohl Spielerinnen als auch Erzählerinnen.
+Dadurch wird die Auflistung zu einer nützlichen Referenz für sowohl Spielerinnen als auch Erzählerinnen.

 <!-- Appendice - Descripteurs